 J-1 Exchange Visitors to not have access to housing for enrolled students.
-Therefore you will need to find
+Therefore you will need to find housing in the private market.
+The best resources for searching for available housing are:

 Santa Barbara Craigslist (you can search the housing section and filter by location, cost, and other amenities)